 With the pandemic, almost every industry had to implement remote work as a way to survive.
 From newspapers to the healthcare industry, most areas have been looking for ways to improve the remote work experience.

 One of the strategies implemented by companies was to imitate the same meeting structure using tools such as Zoom, GoogleMeet, Skye, etc. This way, employees will feel more connected, and it was also a way of building transparent remote communication.
+Some companies are even going one step further by introducing flex Fridays which gives the employee full control over what they do on a Friday

 The problem was not with virtual meetings themselves.
 The problem was whether these meetings were effective or not.
 Some teams spent hours on Zoom without taking breaks, leading to increased stress and potential burnout.
 And because of this, Citi’s CEO decided to implement a new video-call free day policy.